modalityone/modality/README.md

 # Modality
-Modality is an open-source, Java-based, hospitality-oriented booking system.
+Modality is an open-source, hospitality-oriented booking system.
 It has been implemented to support significant event complexity, currently unmatched by any existing open or closed-source solution.

-Modality supports:
+Modality will support:

-* organisations (any type, not just hotels)
+* short events (1 evening, 1 day, 1 weekend,...)
+* long events (1 month, 6 weeks,...)
+* recurring events (daily, weekly, monthly,...)
+* full attendance, or partial attendance
-* fixed- and variable-duration events at multiple locations
+* multiple venues
+* translation option for international events
-* recurring events at multiple locations
+* multiple accommodation locations (including onsite accommodation and partner hotels)
-* multiple accommodation locations and types
+* multiple accommodation types (potentially specific to each location)
-* catering options: meals, meal types, meal times, meal sittings
-* transportion to accommodations and events
-* translations of events
+* shuttles (for example: airport shuttles at beginning and end of events)
+* daily shuttles (transport from hotels to the venues)
+* parking for different vehicle types
+* catering options: multiple meals (breakfast, lunch, supper,...) with multiple diet options (vegetarian, vegan,...) and multiple sittings (first sitting, second sitting,...)
+* individual allocation (rooms, sittings,...)
+* bulk allocation (with rules to be entered)
+* long stays (staff, visitors, residents,...)
+* registration features (instant search, filters, modification, cancellation, confirmation,...)
+* individual email notifications
+* bulk email (newsletters, information letters,...)
+* hot target emailing (triggered when specific booking options matched, booking state changes,...)
+* multi-stage variable payments (for example: 25% min deposit, then 50% after a cutoff date,...)
+* discounts (children, early booking,...)
+* detailed statistics

 Modality has the potential to support the following:

-* shops (products, billing, stock)
-* restaurants
+* event-oriented organisations
-* cafes
+* hotels
+* shops (time-limited or permanent, with online option)
+* cafes/restaurants (time-limited or permanent, with online option)

+The Modality server can support a single organisation, multiple different organisations, and parent organisations comprising many child/spin-off organisations, (all organising their own events)

 Modality is entirely modular.
-Choose all the modules, or just the modules you want.
+Choose all the modules, or just the modules you want (even the events module is optional).

 ## Why the name?